poly-on-fire/pullmodel/README.md

 Web components in a PWA, deployed on a free hosting platform such as Firebase make all of these sucks go away.

-* No excuses - anyone with decent technical chops can write, deploy, maintain, and pay for a fully featured app.
+* **No excuses** - anyone with decent technical chops can write, deploy, maintain, and pay for a fully featured app.
 * Front end, back end, whole deal - **NO OPS!** Not devOps, NO OPS.
 Bad ass.
-* Anyone can afford it, free tier is enough, paid tier is affordable.
+* **Anyone can bankroll it**, free tier is enough, paid tier is affordable.
-* Deploys anywhere, mobile, desktop, anywhere that a browser is already installed.
+* **Deploys anywhere**, mobile, desktop, anywhere that a browser is already installed.
 * Won't have to rewrite in 'latest' 3 years later???
 Because this relies **browser** code, not a fat layer on top.
-* Awesome features even compete with native phone apps.
+* Awesome features even **compete with native** phone apps.
 But still works on desktop!
 * Responsive - lightweight code uses browser to do the heavy lifting.
-* Don't even get me started on how cool the realtime database is, says the decades-experienced back end dev.
+* Don't even get me started on how cool the **event based** realtime database is, says the decades-experienced synchronous back end dev.

 Personal opinion: _We haven't yet metabolized how big this moment is._ We're so used to _this sucks_ that it might not occur to us how the ground will shift when it doesn't suck any more.
 If it sucks from 1972 to 2017, and it doesn't suck